Letter to home seller from buyer: What to include

 Dear Seller,

 My name is [name] and my husband and I recently toured your home.
-The built-in bookcases and the French doors opening up to the small garden reminded me of a story book.
-Your home is really well cared for.
+The built-in bookcases and the French doors opening up to the small garden reminded me of a storybook.
+Your home is clearly so well cared for.

 We have a mortgage preapproval for the amount on the listing, but we want to offer an additional $6,000 over the asking price to show our commitment to this beautiful home.
 We also have a 20% down payment and are well prepared to purchase this home.

-If you accept our offer, please know that your home will be well-loved.
+If you accept our offer, please know that your home will be loved.
 I hope we get the opportunity to make memories in this home.

 Thank you for considering our offer,